Frequently Asked Questions following COVID-19 outbreak

 Are you undertaking site visits?

-Planning case officers and enforcement officers will undertake some limited site visits where this does not put staff or the public at risk and where it is in accordance with government advice.
-As the situation evolves this may need to change but if you have a current planning application the case officer will contact you to advise.
+Planning case officers and enforcement officers will undertake site visits where this does not put staff or the public at risk and where it is in accordance with government advice.
+If you have a current planning application the case officer will contact you to advise.